395 total views, 1 views today

 Bradburns can also be found in Australia, New Zealand, Canada and the Republic of Ireland.

 Much time-consuming work is ongoing to analyse English Parish Registers from 1538 to 1840 in order to map the occurrences over this period.
 All christenings, marriages and burials from the Cheshire and Shropshire parish registers for Bradburn and conceivable spelling variants have been extracted to a database and wherever possible these entries have been assembled into families.

 Many medieval and later archival records have been analysed to record Bradburn name occurrences from 1250 to 1600 in Britain and Ireland.

 I will attempt to build as much as possible of this information into families, but I will not go beyond what I believe is supportable in making any family connections.

 The above or similar processes will be repeated for other countries when I can find the time for it, although, as mentioned above, James Bradburn is already working on Canadian Bradburns, and his contact details are above.

 I and James would be very pleased to hear from anyone who has any Bradburn data and would be willing to give us information which could be added to the database.

-I am preparing (Nov 2017) a website with a database so that anyone who is interested can see what has been uncovered about the Bradburn surname and its holders over time.
+I have just put up the first version of a website with a database so that anyone who is interested can see what has been uncovered about the Bradburn surname and its holders over time.
+At present the website focuses on the history of the British Bradburns from 1250 to 1600 and the attached database includes British Bradburns from 1250 to 1850.
+I hope to include Bradburns from Ireland, North America, Australia and New Zealand in the future.
 This website is being hosted by the Guild of One-name Studies who have said that they will try to preserve it in perpetuity even when I am no longer around.
-I will give the URL of this website here when it has enough content to make it worthwhile.
+The URL address of this website is https://www.bradburn.one-name.net .